 The caves, slowly carved by nature over more than 6000 years are a myriad of colours.
 This unique geological formation cannot be accessed by land.
 Instead, there are options to board a small boat or rent kayaks.
 With 7 others, whom we had the fortune of sharing a smokey wood fire cabin for two nights, we rented a boat as it was too windy to brave the waves of the lake by kayak.

 The famous Patagonian wind and the water of the lake are the maestros of this incredible carving work.
 As we approached by boat our first stop, the “caves”, the marble uncovered its most vibrant colours.
 Waving shapes of blue, yellow and white light reflecting from the sun in the crystal clear lake water.
 It was an impressive canvas of colours to witness.
 We entered the caves with the boat before going to the two other famous formations “the Chapel” and the “Cathedral”.

-Travelling all this way just for the Marble Caves would be a very complicated and long journey as they are found on the lake General Carretera (also called lake Buenos Aires in Argentina) situated 2 hours away from the biggest town in the region, Coyhaique, which in itself is not as easy to reach for short-term travelers.
-Most of the tourists found here are either cycling or hitch-hiking the Carretera Austral and are lucky not to be on a tight schedule.
+Travelling all this way just for the Marble Caves would be a very complicated and long journey.
+Puerto Rio tranquilo is found on the lake General Carretera (also called lake Buenos Aires in Argentina).
+Situated 2 hours away from the biggest town in the region, Coyhaique, which in itself is not as easy to reach for short-term travelers.
+Most of the tourists found here are either cycling or hitch-hiking the Carretera Austral.
+These few are lucky not to be on a tight schedule.

 To read about the Carretera Austral and how to travel it all, please follow this link.